mit-rss/wall_follower/README.md

     export ROS_IP=192.168.1.[YOUR_COMPUTER'S_IP]

-You can find your IP address by running ```hostname -I``` or ```ip addr```. **If you are on the VM you must set your network adapter to "Bridged (Autodetect)", otherwise you will not have an IP on the network.** Note that these commands need to be run in every single terminal that you want to be connected to the car's roscore, so it is worth considering making an alias for them or adding them to your ```.bashrc```.
+You can find your IP address by running ```hostname -I``` or ```ip addr```. **If you are on the VM you must set your network adapter to "Bridged (Autodetect)", otherwise you will not have an IP on the network.** Note that these commands need to be run in every single terminal that you want to be connected to the car's roscore, so it is worth considering making an alias for them or adding them to your ```~/.bashrc```.

 Now if you run ```teleop``` on the car you should be able to open up ```rviz``` and visualize the real lidar data (topic ```/scan```) and the IMU data (```/imu/data```).